Preparing your Postgres source database v1.3.2

 Where:

-• <MIGRATION_ROLE> is the name of the Postgres role or user to use for CDC migration database access.
+<DB_SCHEMA>is the database schema name for the tables to migrate.<MIGRATION_ROLE>is the name of the Postgres role or user to use for CDC migration database access.<TABLE_NAME>is the name of a table to migrate and is case sensitive.

 Grant CREATE privileges on the source database to the CDC migration role

-Since the pgoutput plugin is being used, the migration user needs to be granted CREATE privileges on the source database in order for Debezium to be able to create publications.
-The CREATE privilege can be granted using the following command:
+Since the pgoutput plugin is being used, the migration user needs to be granted CREATE privileges on the source database for Debezium to be able to create publications.
+To grant the CREATE privilege:

 GRANT CREATE ON DATABASE <PG_DB_NAME> to <MIGRATION_ROLE>